adamajm/EsriOpenCypher/Esri_Cheatsheet.md

 ST_Contains | esri.graph.ST_Contains (geometry1, geometry2) | Returns entities whose geometries are contained by the first specified geometry. | _MATCH (f:Facility) WHERE esri.graph.ST_Contains(esri.graph.ST_WKTToGeometry ("POINT (-117.1964763 34.0572046)"), f.shape) RETURN f_  - Returns Facility entities, f, whose geometries contain the specified point.
 ST_GeoDistance | esri.graph.ST_GeoDistance (geometry1, geometry2) | Returns the distance between the two geometries | _MATCH (n), (e) RETURN esri.graph.ST_GeoDistance(n.shape, e.shape) as distance_ - Returns each node in the graph and their the distance variable in the WHERE clause stores the geodesic distance that is calculated between the entities n and e.

-Note that Geodesic distance is returned in Meters.
+Note that Geodesic distance is returned in metric units of meters.
 Other units of meature must be calculated.
-For example, kilometers would be
+For example, kilometers and miles would be, respectively
 ```
-esri.graph.ST_GeoDistance (geometry1, geometry2)*1000 AS DistanceInKM
+esri.graph.ST_GeoDistance (geometry1, geometry2)/1000 AS DistanceInKM
 ```
 ```
 esri.graph.ST_GeoDistance (geometry1, geometry2)*0.000621371 AS DistanceInMiles
 ```

 **Constructing a geometry out of Well Known Text**
-You can also specify a geometry that represents a spatial location.
-You can construct a geometry from a string using the operator esri.graph.ST_WKTToGeometry(string) where the string parameter is an OGC simple feature specified in the well-known text format.
+You can also create a geometry that represents a spatial location from a string using the operator esri.graph.ST_WKTToGeometry(string).
+The string parameter must be an OGC simple feature specified in the well-known text format.
 For example, to create a geometry representing the coordinates 117.1964763°W 34.0572046°N, you would use the operator esri.graph.ST_WKTToGeometry("POINT (-117.1964763 34.0572046)").
-A geometry constructed in this manner can only be specified in the first geometry argument for the spatial operators.

 ## Common Patterns
 ### Using Variables & Aliases